Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </div>

-If you enter [PyTorch's “Start Locally”](https://pytorch.org/get-started/locally/) document, you are welcomed with a interactive chooser.
+If you enter [PyTorch's “Start Locally”](https://pytorch.org/get-started/locally/) document, you are welcomed with an interactive chooser.
 Once you select a specific build, operating system and compute platform, you are given a specific pip instruction.
-Most of these instructions include an `--index-url` parameter — and that's the answer, different variants of PyTorch wheels are published on separate package indexes.
+Most of these instructions include an `--index-url` parameter — and that's the answer, different variants of PyTorch wheels are published on separate package indexes, rather than on PyPI.

 Surely, this isn't the most optimal solution.
 For a start, it requires manual action.
-In the first place, you need to realize that you can't just `pip install torch` and necessarily get what they expect.
+In the first place, you need to realize that you can't just `pip install torch` and necessarily get what you expect.
 You need to find the instructions, and follow them.
 And if you wish your PyTorch installation to be correctly updated in the future, they also need to make sure to continue using the custom index.